caffrey928/2023_Spring_CV/B09901075/ReadMe.md

 After training, you can get a model called 'best.pt'.

-**Note: We noticed that some group members' environment may have error because of memory size.
+**Note**: We noticed that some group members' environment may have error because of memory size.
 You can modify the batch_size(in train_yolo.py line:25) to a smaller value(ex.
-16), but the result may not be as good as best.pt(batch_size=48) we provide.**
+16), but the result may not be as good as best.pt(batch_size=48) we provide.

 #### Example Command & Folder Structure
 Command: